jakubiszon26/guess-the-melody/Docs/frontend/README.md

 | `getTracksFromPlaylist(playlistData)` | Fetches tracks for the selected playlist via `GET /music/get-tracks-from-playlist` with `playlistID`.                                          | `playlistData` (object with `id`).   | Playlist tracks payload or `null`.                   |
 | `findPrieviewUrl(track, artist)`      | Queries `/music/find-preview-url` (not yet implemented) to look up preview snippets.
 Currently serves as a stub for future enhancements.       | `track` (string), `artist` (string). | `{ previewUrl }` or `null`.                          |

+### `src/api/socket.js`

+Creates a single Socket.io client instance configured with `autoConnect: false` and `withCredentials: true`.
+Pages call `socket.connect()` before emitting `join_game` so both hosts and guests join the same room without duplicating connection logic.

 ## Component Interaction Notes

 - `AppSidebar` consumes `userPlaylists`, `setSelectedPlaylist`, and `gameSettings`, enabling users to pick the playlist before launching a game.
 - `GameDashboard` pulls tracks from the selected playlist, enforces minimum track counts for each game length, and calls `requestNewGame`.
-After the Promise resolves with `{ created: true }`, it navigates to `/lobby` using `useNavigate`.
+After the Promise resolves with `{ created: true }`, it invalidates the `session` query and navigates to `/lobby` using `useNavigate`.
-- `GameLobby` takes `session={gameSession?.gameSession}` and is only reachable when `getSession` succeeds or is still loading (prevents routing flicker while awaiting Redis).
+- `GameLobby` uses `useQuery({ queryKey: ["gamecode"], queryFn: getGameCode })` to show the current lobby code, then connects to Socket.io, emits `join_game` as the host, and listens for `update_players` to render the roster inside a `ScrollArea`.
+- `JoinGamePage` renders a two-field form (code + nickname) powered by `react-hook-form` with `zodResolver`.
+On submit it ensures the socket is connected, emits `join_game`, and surfaces validation errors returned by the server.
+- Shared form primitives (`Form`, `FormField`, `FormItem`, `FormLabel`, etc.) wrap the Shadcn components so future forms can reuse the same validation/error UX across the app.

 ## Extensibility Considerations